 Fellows will spend six months at Tufts Medical Center, the tertiary care facility for the Tufts University-Affiliated Hospitals in New England.
 This 415-bed university hospital also has 60 beds for pediatric cases.
 The Hand Service performs an average of 815 surgical cases and sees approximately 6,800 patients each year for traumatic injuries and post-traumatic reconstruction of the elbow (arthroscopy and arthroplasty).
-In addition, the hand service provides soft-tissue coverage for the orthopaedic service.
+In addition, the hand service provides soft-tissue coverage for the orthopedic service.

 Diagnose and Treat Complex and Rare Hand Problems